-AS Level Classical Civilisation
+AS-Level Classical Civilisation

-Candidates study two modules
+Candidates study two papers.

-Two papers.
 Both papers are worth 65 marks and are 90 minutes in length.

-A-Level Classical Civilisation.
+A-Level Classical Civilisation

-There are three papers.
+Candidates study three papers.

-Paper one.
-Homer’s Iliad and Virgil’s Aeneid.
+1. Homer’s Odyssey and Virgil’s Aeneid.
 100 marks.
 140 minutes long.

-Paper two.
-Greek Theatre.
+2. Greek Theatre (as above).
 75marks.
 105 minutes long.

-Paper Three.
-Democracy and the Athenians.
+3. Democracy and the Athenians.
 75 marks.
 105 minutes long.

-Mr David Craig, Head of Classics
+Mr Alexander Carroll, Head of Classics